 Invertebrate Paleontology Research

-Research conducted at the North Carolina Museum of Natural Sciences on invertebrate paleontological specimens encompasses a wide variety of taxonomic groups and geologic time periods.
-The primary research focus is on coleoid cephalopods and the North Carolina Ediacaran fauna, but also includes work on Triassic bivalves, as well as Mesozoic and Cenozoic echinoderms.
+Invertebrate paleontological research at the North Carolina Museum of Natural Sciences encompasses a wide variety of taxonomic groups and geologic time periods.
+The primary research focus is on coleoid cephalopods, Ediacaran assemblages of North Carolina, and Mesozoic through Cenozoic crustaceans and echinoderms.

 - Susan Drymala